demir-delic/book-recommendation/README.md

 yarn start --lowdetail

 # find a random book that contains a query that you specify
-# includes --lowdetail by default in order to provide results for queries that have no downloadable books
+# includes --lowdetail in order to provide results for queries that have no downloadable books
 yarn start --query "my query"

 # learn about other options